 - d.
 Split-Interest Agreements: Life income trusts, pooled income funds, remainder trusts, and certain other investments are maintained by a separate trust company.
 Trustee functions include management of the investments, distributions to donors, complying with tax filing requirements, and providing periodic trust statements to the Fund.
-Refer to Note 8 for further details. - e.
+Refer to Note 7 for further details. - e.
 Fixed Assets: The fixed assets of the Fund consist of leasehold improvements, office equipment, computers, and software.
 Fixed assets are recorded at cost at the date of acquisition and are depreciated on a straight-line basis over estimated useful lives, which range from three to seven years.
 At the time of disposal, any gain or loss is recognized in the statement of activities. - f.
 Gifts-in-Kind: Land, buildings, and equipment are recorded at estimated fair value at the date of the gift based upon appraised values.
 In most cases, the Fund serves as an agent for the receipt of property and equipment and immediately transfers these gifts to the University.
 The Fund has a policy to list for sale any gifts-in-kind received and not subject to immediate transfer to the University. - g.
 Contributions and Pledges Receivable: Contributions received and unconditional promises to give are recognized at their fair values as revenues in the periods received.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 All unconditional promises to give are recorded at their net realizable values. - h.
 Asset-Based Management and Administrative Fees: The Fund receives monthly management and administrative fees from the various departmental funds for acting as agent-intermediary for assets processed and maintained by the Fund.
 These fees increase unrestricted net assets and decrease temporarily restricted net assets. - i.
-Amount Due from Michigan Technological University / Deferred Revenue: During fiscal year ended June 30, 2007, the Fund received a contribution in the amount of \$1,000,000, which was immediately loaned to the University; repayment to the Fund is based on an agreement as stipulated by the donor which states that the University shall deliver no less than (1) a cumulative total of \$400,000 to the Fund by September 30, 2008; (2) a cumulative total of \$900,000 to the Fund by September 30, 2010; and (3) a cumulative total of \$1,000,000 to the Fund by September 30, 2011.
-The first and second payments of \$400,000 and \$500,000, respectively, were made timely by the University.
+Amount Due from Michigan Technological University / Deferred Revenue: During fiscal year 2007, the Fund received a contribution in the amount of \$1,000,000, which was immediately loaned to the University; repayment to the Fund was based on an agreement as stipulated by the donor which stated that the University shall deliver no less than (1) a cumulative total of \$400,000 to the Fund by September 30, 2008; (2) a cumulative total of \$900,000 to the Fund by September 30, 2010; and (3) a cumulative total of \$1,000,000 to the Fund by September 30, 2011.
+The first, second, and third payments of \$400,000, \$500,000, and \$100,000, respectively, were made timely by the University; thus the \$1,000,000 of revenue was recognized during fiscal year 2012.